toolleeo/cli-apps/README.md

 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
 * [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.
-* [Yai](https://github.com/ekkinox/yai) - Yai (your AI) is an assistant for your terminal, using OpenAI ChatGPT to build and run commands for you.
 * [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.

 ## <a name="versioning"></a>Versioning